 - Welcome the messenger who brings bad news at the earliest possible opportunity because this maximises one's ability to deal with it.

 - Form natural and informal sub-teams to 'move the ball forward' and accomplish tasks that are critical but languishing.

 - Bring potential solutions to the table along with the problem.

 Where to Go from Here

 You can discuss these principles with your teammates, gain commitment to live by and to practice them.
-Or, you can use this behavioral set as a starting point and make your own refinements to craft them to your own needs.
+Or, you can use this behavioural set as a starting point and make your own refinements to craft them to your own needs.
 Regardless of the path chosen, you and your team will feel trust begin to grow and shape how your team operates.

 As said earlier, "Trust is the road over which everything else rides!"
-Without it, your organization will be built on a pile of shifting, whispering sand and you will be severely hampered in any attempts to build genuine commitment, loyalty, collaboration, and productivity among your team members.
+Without it, your organisation will be built on a pile of shifting, whispering sand and you will be severely hampered in any attempts to build genuine commitment, loyalty, collaboration, and productivity among your team members.

 Building Team Power

 Become a member to get early access to new resources.